Answer

 - Select the 'Answers' tab.

-- To update your questionnaire response, choose the 'Update' icon on the top right of the page on the questionnaire tile.
+In both cases, you should update your questionnaire response to address the gaps. - Select the 'Update' icon on the top right of the questionnaire tile to make changes.